UPDATED 6/4/20 - The most recent updates are indicated by a diamond in front of the question.

 Q: Should we hold in-person Scouting meetings, outings, or activities?

 With safety in mind and based on guidance from national health officials, the Boy Scouts of America (BSA) is strongly advising that in-person meetings, activities, events and gatherings be conducted only within the guidelines outlined by your state and local health department and other local officials, as well as under the direction of your local BSA council and chartered organization.
 This applies to youth and adults.
+Please review the Restart Scouting Checklist for additional information.

 Q: If meeting locations are open, can units meet or do other in-person activities?